-There are two important aspects when embodying a modification or repair to carrying out a design change on an aircraft.
-Firstly, the technical data used must be Acceptable Technical Data (ATD) listed in Part 21 Appendix D, and secondly, the certifying engineer must determine if the modification or repair is major.
+There are two important aspects when embodying a modification or repair on an aircraft.
+Firstly, the technical data used must be Acceptable Technical Data (ATD) listed in Part 21, Appendix D, Acceptable Technical Data, and secondly, the certifying engineer must determine if the modification or repair is major.